SRA – Security Risk Analysis

-- Does the person consucting the analysis understand the technical terms and specialized jargon associated with the analysis?
+- Does the person conducting the analysis understand the technical terms and specialized jargon associated with the analysis?

-- Can the person conducting the analysis remain objectice and not use “good enough” thinking in their self-assessment?
+- Can the person conducting the analysis remain objective and not use “good enough” thinking in their assessment?

 - Does the person conducting the analysis have the skills necessary to utilize the analysis tool and generate action plans and reports?